During a test, your eyes will be examined both internally and externally, although how they are tested can vary depending on where you go.

 What Problems May Be Detected in an Eye Examination?

-When you attend an eye test, the specialist will carry out a series of examinations to decide whether you would benefit from glasses or contact lenses.
+When you attend an eye test (even a free eye test), the specialist will carry out a series of examinations to decide whether you would benefit from glasses or contact lenses.
 He will also assess you for common diseases of the eye and for signs and symptoms of other medical conditions which may be evident through the results of the examination.

 The conditions which the specialist will examine you for will include the following: